 - Am I living and staying true to myself?

 - What am I most grateful for?

-Self-reflection allows us to understand what's important, and focus on what might be done differently.
+Self-reflection allows us to understand what's important, and to focus on what needs to be done differently.

 RECONNECT TO GOALS

-Striking out is part of the game of baseball and it happens to all of us in sales.
-A baseball player misses out 70% of the time but is consider a "stud".
-Understand that striking out is a part of sales.
-A true sales professional will use this to reconnect to their goals.
+Striking out, its part of baseball and it happens to all of us in sales.
+A baseball player who misses out 70% of the time is consider a "stud".
+Please understand that striking out is a part of sales, however; a true sales professional will use this to reconnect to their goals.

-In my last blog, I spoke about recalibrating, reconnecting and recharging to help you crush your second half goals.
-Overcome discouragement, take out your sales plan and realize failure is built into it.
-Reconnect with your activity and drill into your activity as this will help you to avoid being frustrated.
+To help you overcome discouragement, take out your sales plan and realize failure is built into it.
+Reconnect to your activity and drill into your activity as this will help you to avoid being frustrated.